GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 With persisted queries, you can have the great user experience of GraphQL, while having the security from a REST API, limiting clients and visitors to only query the data that you have defined in advance.

-You can also create public and private custom endpoints, exposing each of them for some specific target (whether different applications, clients, teams, or other), and have a private endpoint feed data to your custom Gutenberg blocks (avoiding the need to maintain WP REST API controllers).
+You can also create public and private custom endpoints, exposing each of them for some specific target (whether different applications, clients, teams, or other), and have a private endpoint feed data to your custom Gutenberg blocks.

 Browse the [Queries Library](https://gatographql.com/library/) for ready-to-use queries for your WordPress site.
 (The more popular queries are already created as Persisted Queries when installing the plugin.)
 The library is growing constantly, with new queries added on a regular basis.